sd17spring/sd17spring.github.io/_toolboxes/image-steganography.md

 # Image Steganography
-In this toolbox exercise you will delve a bit deeper into the specifics of how images are created in addition to learning about bitwise operations.
+In this toolbox exercise you will delve a bit deeper into the specifics of how images are created in addition to learning more about bits and binary math.
 This exercise was modified from [Interactive Python](http://interactivepython.org/runestone/static/everyday/2013/03/1_steganography.html), though this version encodes an image into another image instead of ASCII text.

 To complete this toolbox, you will need to write two functions.
 The first is a decoding function that can extract secret information from an image file, while the second is a function that can encode secret messages into images.